HarperDB/documentation/docs/technical-details/reference/components/plugins.md

 ## Interface: `FileAndURLPathConfig`

-- **files** - `FilesOptions` - _required_ - A glob pattern string, array of glob pattern strings, or a more expressive glob options object determining the set of files and directories to be resolved for the plugin.
+- **files** - [`FilesOption`](#interface-filesoption) - _required_ - A glob pattern string, array of glob pattern strings, or a more expressive glob options object determining the set of files and directories to be resolved for the plugin.
 - **urlPath** - `string` - _optional_ - A base URL path to prepend to the resolved `files` entries.

 ## Class: `OptionsWatcher`